yashjri/yashjri.github.io/content/hero/index.md

 buttonText: 'Contact Me'
 ---

-Currently a Second-Year Student in the MAISM College,
+Currently a Third-Year Student in the MAISM College,

 I have decided to follow this training which allows a learning by oneself.